By TMoM team member Katie Moosbrugger

 Downfalls of staying in this area: There is a fee to enter the park ( $8/vehicle to $40/bus or RV.)

 Tips for staying in this area: The best way for family access is on the western end through Kiawah Beachwalker County Park , the only public beach access.
 The boardwalk that extends out onto the beach from the park is spectacular.
 Year round features of the beach include dressing areas, picnic area with grills, restrooms and vending.
 Seasonally, you can find lifeguards, beach item rentals and outdoor showers.
 Dogs are allowed but a leash is required.
 With the river on one side and beach on the other, this area is a great family getaway for not just swimming but exploring seaside life.
 If you have time, make sure you stop by Angel Oak Tree, the oldest living tree east of the Mississippi .
-A stop at Kiawah Beach shows why Travel Channel called it one of the nation’s “Top Ten."
-Make sure you visit http://www.ccprc.com/index.aspx?NID=1411 for information and hours of the park and take a look at http://www.wildlifeatkiawah.com/ for a look at the local wildlife.
+A stop at Kiawah Beach shows why Travel Channel called it one of the nation’s “Top Ten.”
+Make sure you click HERE for information and hours of the park.

 Distance from Triad: average 4 hours

 Favorite Dining Spots: There are numerous places to dine in the Myrtle Beach area.
-These are some of our favorites, but of course preferences and experiences may vary: Sea Captains House, Hamburger Joe’s, Carolina Roadhouse, Atlantic Bread Company, Fiesta del Burro Loco, Sam’s Corner, Collector’s Café, Rossi’s, Chesapeake House, and Chestnut Hill.
+These are some of our favorites, but of course preferences and experiences may vary: Sea Captains House, Hamburger Joe’s, Carolina Roadhouse, Tupelo Honey Cafe, Flying Fish, Lulu‘s, Margaritaville, Chesapeake House, and Chestnut Hill.

 Favorite Attractions: Myrtle Beach has more activities than one family can fit into a week’s vacation.
 June through September there is a summer concert series at Plyler Park with free entertainment including kid’s carnivals, live music, and fireworks.
+There are free carriage rides and live music available at the Market Common outdoor shopping area.
+(You might want to confirm all this since we are not totally out of Covid yet).
 We love to visit the old Pavilion rides at Nostalgia Park at Broadway at the Beach and there are dozens of restaurants to try on Restaurant Row.
 Kingston Plantation is less than a mile from the Tanger Outlets and it is only a very short walk down the beach to the Apache Pier which has fishing, nightly live entertainment, and weekly church services.
 My kids love to save their quarters to visit the arcade and also run around “dancing” to the music there at night.
 In addition, we have enjoyed visiting several dinner theaters and shows but mostly find that there are plenty of things to do in Myrtle Beach without spending a lot of money.

-What you like best about this beach: The Fall and Spring are our favorite times to visit Myrtle Beach as the weather is perfect and the water is warm.
+What you like best about this beach: Many people think of Myrtle Beach as crowded but at this resort it is luxury without the crowd.
+The Fall and Spring are our favorite times to visit Myrtle Beach as the weather is perfect and the water is warm.
 There are no waiting lists at restaurants and the activities are plentiful.
-We love to go for a weekend away from home but still enjoy all the comforts of home and we especially love that it is only a four hour drive.
+We enjoy all the comforts of home and we especially love that it is only a four hour drive.